 Many people think that they can “white knuckle” the alcohol detox process and physical symptoms.
 What many people don’t take into account is all of the psychological symptoms.
 These are the symptoms that often make a person turn back to alcohol because they’re so powerful.
 The most difficult symptom to deal with is the intense cravings that occur because your mind wants alcohol.

 The other psychological symptoms that happen include depression, anxiety, insomnia, and irritability.
 The anxiety occurs because it’s difficult for the brain to learn how to deal with life without alcohol.
 Depression comes from the fact that the brain was receiving dopamine from alcohol, and then it abruptly stops.
 Due to alcoholism affecting the part of the brain responsible for survival, you can become quite irritable.

 How to Deal with Alcohol Dependence

-In order to safely and successfully deal with alcohol dependence, you should come to Serenity House Detox in Houston.
+In order to safely and successfully deal with alcohol dependence, you should come to Serenity House Detox Houston.
 Our professional staff fully understands the symptoms of alcohol dependence and withdrawal.
 We’re here to help those who are ready to leave alcohol behind and begin a new life.
 Through our treatment methods, we can greatly help reduce your withdrawal symptoms and keep you safe.

-Upon arrival, you’ll go through a full evaluation where we find out what the best treatment method for you.
+Upon arrival, you’ll go through a full evaluation where we find out the best treatment method for you.
 Our first priority is to ensure that you’re safe throughout the process by keeping an eye on your heart and other vital signs.
 From here, we’ll provide you with medications that can help prevent seizures and also lessen symptoms of withdrawal.
 With state-of-the-art addiction medicine, we help reduce your symptoms by tricking the neurotransmitters in the brain.